bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Video and audio

-These days it\'s difficult to think of using the Internet without streaming music or videos, but this wasn\'t always possible on the World Wide Web.
+These days it&apos;s difficult to think of using the Internet without streaming music or videos, but this wasn&apos;t always possible on the World Wide Web.

 How do you, as a developer, add videos and audio to a webpage?

-Luckily, it\'s quite straightforward, thanks to HTML and modern web browsers.
+Luckily, it&apos;s quite straightforward, thanks to HTML and modern web browsers.

 HTML video and audio tags are used for embedding media on a webpage and